Digital Infrastructure as a Strategic Priority

 3. Scalable Accessibility

-Accessibility standards (WCAG = Web Content Accessibility Guidelines, AA = conformance level) are integrated centrally – small municipalities receive the same quality as federal ministries.
+Accessibility standards (WCAG = Web Content Accessibility Guidelines, AA = conformance level) are built in centrally, so small municipalities get the same quality as federal ministries.

 The Three-Pillar Model

-The TYPO3 strategy paper identifies three central pillars for successful standardisation:
+The TYPO3 strategy paper identifies three core pillars for successful standardisation:

 1. Technical Foundation